Platformatory/cp-sandbox/README.md

 1. Start the scenario with `docker-compose up -d`
 2. Wait for all services to be up and healthy `docker-compose ps`
 3. Wait for the topics to be created.
-Check the control center(localhost:9021) to see if the topic `europe_orders` is created
+Check the control center(localhost:9021) to see if the topic `europe_payments` is created

 ## Problem Statement

-The client has created a new topic `europe_orders` but is unable to produce/consume from the topic from the host `kfkclient` using the user `kafkaclient1` using the following commands -
+The client has created a new topic `europe_payments` but is unable to produce/consume from the topic from the host `kfkclient` using the user `kafkaclient1` using the following commands -

 ```
-kafka-console-producer --bootstrap-server kafka1:19092 --producer.config /opt/client/client.properties --topic europe_orders
+kafka-console-producer --bootstrap-server kafka1:19092 --producer.config /opt/client/client.properties --topic europe_payments

-kafka-console-consumer --bootstrap-server kafka1:19092 --consumer.config /opt/client/client.properties --from-beginning --topic europe_orders
+kafka-console-consumer --bootstrap-server kafka1:19092 --consumer.config /opt/client/client.properties --from-beginning --topic europe_payments
 ```

 The client is using SASL/PLAIN over PLAINTEXT with the user `kafkaclient1`

-The error message seen in the console producer and consumer for `europe_orders` -
+The error message seen in the console producer and consumer for `europe_payments` -

 ```
 [2023-07-26 12:18:20,309] WARN [Producer clientId=console-producer] Error while fetching metadata with correlation id 4 : {europe_payments=TOPIC_AUTHORIZATION_FAILED} (org.apache.kafka.clients.NetworkClient)